 If your doctor discovers that a prescribed medication is the cause, switching to a comparable medication or discontinuation of the drug often restores normal ejaculation.

 Unfortunately, if retrograde ejaculation is caused by surgery or diabetes, it is often not correctable.
 However, some medications have been shown to improve muscle tone of the bladder neck and therefore reduce the loss of semen into the bladder during ejaculation.
 These medications include epinephrine sulfate and epinephrine-like drugs (such as pseudoephedrine, imipramine, midodrin, desipramine and brompheniramine maleate).
+All of these medications are used off-label, meaning that they are not approved by the Food and Drug Administration for this condition.
+They are effective approximately 40-60% of the time and may require trial and error to see which works most effectively.

 Alternatively, men are sometimes encouraged to ejaculate when their bladder is full since having a full bladder can increase bladder neck closure.